 London comes alive on the day of the marathon.
 And the thought of it, especially if you’re running it, can be daunting.
 Here’s some advice for London marathon runners.

 The excitement in the air is palpable.
 It brings out the best in runners, in the fantastic marshals and volunteers and organisers, and those 10s and 100s of thousands of members of the public that line the route.
 Bands are playing.
 Some make a day of it with picnics.
 Others are drinking wine or beer.
 It’s a day that brings out the best of everyone.
 I’ve included a few photos of what I’ve seen as a spectator and marshal over the last few years.

 If you’re in or near London, even if you don’t know anyone running it, go along and cheer us on.
 It’s a day you’ll remember.

-And for us runners, it’s all a little bloody intimidating.
-So I thought I’d offer a few hints and tips for those of you running the London Marathon.
+And for us London Marathon runners, it’s all a little bloody intimidating.
+So I thought I’d offer a few hints and tips for those of you running it.

 I’ll say upfront I’m not an expert.
 This is my second London Marathon, and only my second marathon.
 I’ve been plagued by injury in the past.
 This year I’ve done what my physio has been telling me and focusing not just on running but injury proofing my body.